matrix101A/sample-landing-page/README.md

-This is my submission for PClub task - This is a sample landing page, complete with a login functionality, everyting is dynamically genrated from firebase.
+This is my submission for PClub task - This is a sample landing page, complete with a login functionality,the frontend is made of react and  everyting is dynamically genrated from firebase.
 The deployed app can be viewed as - https://web-dev-assignment-a7da3.firebaseapp.com/